SamGree/Battleships/README.md

 - If you want to start the game again, enter y to start or n to end the game . and second option is to RUN PROGRAM again.
 ![Tux, the Linux mascot](/readme.images/two.option.png)

 ## **import**
 - os: used for adding a clear() function
 - import platform: used to perform OS-specific tasks, such as clearing the console screen.

+## Frameworks and Programs Used
+- Visual Studio Code
+   - The entire site was developed using Visual Studio Code.
+- GitHub
+   - GitHub was used to host the code online and acts as the source repository for Heroku.
+- Heroku
+   - This was used to deploy my Python terminal application online once connected to my GitHub.

 ## Deployment